metricly/hugo-www-site/content/blog/posts/2018/07-11_aws-reserved-instances-mistake.md

 ![Basic ASG profile that scales to (6) instances in the weekdays](https://s3-us-west-2.amazonaws.com/com-netuitive-app-usw2-public/wp-content/uploads/2018/07/word-image-3.png)

-Basic ASG profile that scales to (6) instances in the weekdays

 In this example the total number of instance hours in a month is also 2,232 (take my word for it) -- the same number of instance hours as 3 full time instances -- but in this case there is anywhere between 1 and 6 instances running at once.

 If we want to reduce the cost by purchasing reservations, how many should we choose in this case?